Surrogate-Guided Adaptive Importance Sampling for Failure Probability Estimation: KDE-AIS: Kernel density estimation adaptive importance sampling

 Since $\gamma$ is nonnegative, this sequence converges to $0$; further, $\sum_n n^{-\gamma} = \infty$ (since $\gamma < 1$).
 The constant $c$ impacts convergence and other theoretical guarantees in this approach and thus must be chosen to keep the error, due to the KDE ($q_n$) and the surrogate failure probability ($\pi_n$), under control.
 In other words, $c$ must dominate the maximum of the error due to the KDE and the error due to the surrogate.
 In practice, we set $c=0.3$, which worked well for all the experiments conducted in this manuscript.
 However, the theoretical requirements behind the choice of $c$ are governed by the rate of decay of error in approximating $q^\star$ with $\widehat q_n$ -- this is discussed next.

 The KDE error is due to two factors: the stochasticity in the samples used to fit the density and a bias term that stems from the KDE's modeling inadequacies, which are given as ~\cite{silverman1986}

-The surrogate error is the error in approximating the failure probability in $\mcl{X}$ -- this is given as:
+The surrogate error is the error in approximating the failure probability in $\mcl{X}$ -- this is defined as:

-Overall, we want $\eta_n \gg \max(\|\widehat{q}_n - q^\dagger_n\|, r_n)$ -- so $c$ is chosen to achieve this.
-This is because we want our exploration weight to decay slower than the errors in the KDE and surrogate, failing which we might end up not exploring $\mcl{X}$ while the surrogate is still not accurate enough.
+Overall, we choose $c$ to ensure $\eta_n \gg \max(\|\widehat{q}_n - q^\dagger_n\|, r_n)$ because we want our exploration weight to decay slower than the errors in the KDE and surrogate, failing which we might end up not exploring $\mcl{X}$ while the surrogate is still not accurate enough.
 The natural question then is how can we estimate the surrogate error $r_n$, since the true indicator function is unknown.
 The following result provides an unbiased estimator $\widehat r_n$ of $r_n$ which can be estimated with the data $\D_n$ available at the current iteration.

 \begin{proposition}[Unbiased estimator for $r_n$] Recall that \(F=\{\x \in \mcl{X}:g(\x)>t\}\).
 Then, the surrogate error is quantified as

 And, an unbiased estimator for $r_n$ is given as